codegonite/SignedDistanceField/README.md

 ## Overview

 Signed Distance Fields (SDFs) represent 3D surfaces as implicit functions, which can be used to define and manipulate complex shapes.
-This library provides tools to perform boolean operations (intersection, union, difference) on SDFs and for convertion to meshes using difference algorithms.
+This library provides tools to perform boolean operations (intersection, union, difference) on SDFs and convertion to meshes using different algorithms.

 Key features include: